openid/fapi/fapi-2_0-security-profile.md

   * **Data leak from clients**:  Some clients store personal data.
 If the client becomes compromised, this data can leak or be modified.

-# IANA considerations
+# IANA Considerations
-## OAuth dynamic client registration metadata registration
+## OAuth Dynamic Client Registration Metadata registration

 This specification requests registration of the following client metadata definitions in the IANA "OAuth Dynamic Client Registration Metadata" registry established by [@RFC7591]:

-### Registry contents
+### Registry Contents

 * Client Metadata Name: `use_mtls_endpoint_aliases`
 * Client Metadata Description: Boolean value indicating the requirement for a client to use mutual-TLS endpoint aliases [@RFC8705] declared by the authorization server in its metadata even beyond the Mutual-TLS Client Authentication and Certificate-Bound Access Tokens use cases.